 Based on your major, review the specific AS Degree requirements in the CAC catalog, consult an academic advisor, and see the Transfer Guides at aztransfer.com/college/.
 Students may select mathematics or science courses.
 Select Mathematics courses above the first course in the calculus sequence and/or Science courses from: Agriculture, Astronomy, Biology, Botany, Chemistry, Engineering, Environmental Science, Geology, Nutrition, Physical Geography, Physics or Zoology.
+(Four credits fulfilled by AGS240)

-- At least three semester credits of coursework in Intensive Writing and Critical Inquiry - 2.
-At least three semester credits of coursework in Cultural Awareness (Ethnic/Race/Gender) - At least three semester credits of coursework in Global/International Awareness or Historical Awareness.
+- 1. At least three semester credits of coursework in Intensive Writing (Fulfilled by AGS122) - 2.
+At least three semester credits of coursework in Cultural Awareness (Ethnic/Race/Gender) - 3.
+At least three semester credits of coursework in Global/International Awareness or